Chail, Himachal Pradesh: Post-Independence history

 After the Independence of India in 1947, for some time the hills of Chail were a part of PEPSU, alongside the nearby ones of Kasauli, Kandaghat, and Dharampur.

 After Independence, Maharaja Yadavindra Singh of Patiala, the son and successor of Bhupinder Singh, demolished the old palace at Chail and built a new one in its place, called 'Rajgarh Palace', which was completed in 1951.
 This palace was acquired by the Himachal Pradesh Government in 1972, and turned into a hotel.
 This hotel is now known as 'Hotel Chail Palace' and also as 'The Palace, Chail'.

-The Military School at Chail was originally established in 1925 in Jullundher by George V of Great Britain (then the Prince of Wales), and was shifted to Chail in 1960.
+The Military School at Chail was originally established in 1925 in Jalandhar by George V of Great Britain (then the Prince of Wales), and was shifted to Chail in 1960.
 Likewise, the Forest Training School at Chail was originally at Mashobra, and was shifted to Chail in 1965.